publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch14A/m__us_usc_t15_s638.md

  __Reports of Comptroller General__

     [Pub.
-L. 102–564, title I, § 105][/us/pl/102/564/s105], Oct.
+L. 102–564, title I][/us/pl/102/564/tI], § 105, Oct.
 28, 1992, [106 Stat.
 4254][/us/stat/106/4254], required the Comptroller General to submit to Congress an interim report, by Mar.
 31, 1995, concerning the quality of research performed under Small Business Innovation Research Program funding agreements entered into during fiscal year 1993 and thereafter and a final report, no later than 5 years after Oct.
 28, 1992, concerning various aspects of the Small Business Innovation Research Program.

     [Pub.
-L. 102–564, title II, § 202(e)][/us/pl/102/564/s202/e], Oct.
+L. 102–564, title II][/us/pl/102/564/tII], § 202(e), Oct.
 28, 1992, [106 Stat.
 4260][/us/stat/106/4260], required the Comptroller General to submit a report to Congress and the head of each agency required to make expenditures under the Small Business Technology Transfer Program setting forth the Comptroller General’s assessment of various aspects of the program and with the agencies’ compliance with procedural requirements.

     [Pub.
-L. 97–219, § 6][/us/pl/97/219/s6], July 22, 1982, [96 Stat.
+L. 97–219][/us/pl/97/219], § 6, July 22, 1982, [96 Stat.
 221][/us/stat/96/221], as amended by [Pub.
-L. 99–443, § 3][/us/pl/99/443/s3], Oct.
+L. 99–443][/us/pl/99/443], § 3, Oct.
 6, 1986, [100 Stat.
 1120][/us/stat/100/1120]; [Pub.
-L. 100–418, title VIII, § 8008][/us/pl/100/418/s8008], Aug.
+L. 100–418, title VIII][/us/pl/100/418/tVIII], § 8008, Aug.
 23, 1988, [102 Stat.
 1561][/us/stat/102/1561]; [Pub.
-L. 100–647, title IX, § 9003][/us/pl/100/647/s9003], Nov.
+L. 100–647, title IX][/us/pl/100/647/tIX], § 9003, Nov.
 10, 1988, [102 Stat.
 3808][/us/stat/102/3808], required the Comptroller General, by Dec.
 31, 1988, to transmit a report to appropriate Congressional committees evaluating the effectiveness of the initial phases of the Small Business Innovation Research Program, by Dec.
 31, 1991, to transmit to such committees an update of the earlier report, and by July 1, 1989, to transmit to such committees recommendations as to the advisability of certain amendments to the Small Business Innovation Research Program.

  __Ex.
 Ord.
 No. 13329.
 Encouraging Innovation in Manufacturing__